How EdTech can add value to early years education

 While children may be happy to work alone or in pairs on tablets, the most effective learning takes place when there is teacher and peer interaction.
 Large screens and interactive digital tables offer greater opportunities for children to work together.
 We have created special multi-player versions for large screens to facilitate such learning.

+We have now developed a range of 25 apps, which work on all tablet technologies: Android, IOS, and Windows.
+They cover literacy, maths, phonics, pre-coding and social & emotional development.
 Unlike many apps on the market, this selection has been developed specifically for classroom use.
-Teachers generally buy licences for a group of six devices, although single licences are available for home education purposes.
+Teachers generally buy licences for a group of six devices, although single licences are also available for home education purposes.